mongodb/docs/source/migrate-to-pymongo4.rst

 Enable Deprecation Warnings
 ---------------------------

-:exc:`DeprecationWarning` is raised by most methods removed in PyMongo 4.0.
+``DeprecationWarning`` is raised by most methods removed in PyMongo 4.0.
 Make sure you enable runtime warnings to see where deprecated functions and methods are being used in your application: